-There are a number of ports available which are either serial or parallel in nature.
+There are a number of ports available that are either serial or parallel in nature.

 Different Computer Ports Available:

 Hardware Devices like mouse and keyboard are connected to this port.
 It was developed by IBM.
 This is a serial type port.
-It is also called mouse port.
-There are two PS/2 ports in desktop computers.
-The color code for a keyboard is purple and for a mouse is green.
+It is also called a mouse port.
+There are two PS/2 ports on desktop computers.
+The color code for a keyboard is purple and a mouse is green.

 Hardware Devices like speakers are connected to this port.
 The data may be analog or digital signals.